Security7/CloudFlare-To-SumoLogic/README.md

 ### ATTENTION

 In the section `Capabilities`, remember to check `I acknowledge that AWS CloudFormation might create IAM resources with custom names.`.
-This deployment needs to create **IAM Roles** for this stack to work properly.
+This deployment needs to create **IAM Roles** for the stack to work.

 # More about us